-Reflecting about it now, I’m sure she broke quite a few hearts before we met at Starbucks in that instance.
+Reflecting about it now, I’m sure she had broken quite a few hearts before we met at Starbucks.
 She had a charm to her and was obviously aware of it.
 But we were from two different lifetimes, and being at work, I could only receive her question as a playful one.
 So I smiled again and said:

 “Maybe, but not sure!”